-So, add Roasted Tomato Crostini to your summer bucket list.
+So, add Roasted Tomato Bruschetta to your summer bucket list.
 Go get yourself a couple of baskets of cherry tomatoes, do them up with the honey and all that other good business and spoon them, still warm over your crostini.
 Call the kids in from outside, invite a friend over, gather in the kitchen, open a bottle of bubbly.

 Candy is rarely this good for you.
 It’s worth celebrating.

 You might be surprised how dramatically four cups of cherry tomatoes reduce down when slow cooked for a good long while.
 Feel free to up the volume by 50 percent or more, being sure to give them plenty of room (a second baking sheet might be in order).
 Fresh Mozzarella or burrata can happily sub in for the ricotta if that's your preference.
 You can keep leftovers in the fridge moistened with a little more olive oil and covered well for a couple of days.

 - 2 baskets ripe cherry tomatoes (about 4 cups), stems removed